Today’s Wonder of the Day was inspired by LaShawn. LaShawn Wonders, “what do astronauts eat” Thanks for WONDERing with us, LaShawn!

+The winning name — Endeavour — was based on an 18th-century British ship.
+The name has caused a bit of confusion at times, though.
 Many people want to spell it “Endeavor” since that’s the American spelling of the word.
-The space shuttle, however, uses the British spelling with a “u” because that’s how its namesake was spelled.
+The space shuttle, however, uses the British spelling with a “u” because that’s how the earlier ship’s name was spelled.

 Do you have a favorite food you’d want to take with you to space?
 What do you think dehydrated pizza would look like?
 How about chicken nuggets?
 Mashed potatoes?
 Space food may not always look all that tasty.
 But it gives astronauts the nutrients they need to do their jobs well!